-Thomas Kinkade’s Inspiration Art Gallery in Memphis, Tennessee is pleased to present Marjolein Bastin: About The Artist.
+Thomas Kinkade’s Art of Entertainment in Memphis, Tennessee is pleased to present Marjolein Bastin: About The Artist.

 Marjolein Bastin’s Connection To Nature From the Start

 Marjolein Bastin’s works were recognized very early in her career after attending the Academy of Arts in Arnhem, The Netherlands when she was asked to illustrate a one-page feature for the popular Dutch women’s weekly “Libelle”.
 A periodical for which she continues to illustrate for today.

 Still, that doesn’t include her earliest work or inspirations.
 Marjolein started collecting inspirational images as a toddler when her parents put her in touch with nature by removing her from her baby carriage, placing her in the grass of their home in the Netherlands and allowing her to feel and see it firsthand.
 Some of her earliest memories are the sights, sounds and smells she experienced from this vantage point.
 That connection to nature stayed with her as she grew into a child and adolescence.
 She would regularly collect little treasures from nature like flowers, interesting rocks, pine cones or seeds.
 She could find pleasure or beauty in the simplest of objects from the outdoors.
 It didn’t take long before she was also capturing them in drawings and paintings each time trying to make her work look more exact than the one before and just trying to present her love of nature in as many ways possible.

 Marjolein Bastin’s work has became known worldwide.
 Her love for nature endured and is also shared through her works produced for her partnership with Hallmark.
 Nature is timeless and without physical bounds as her art created and shared throughout Europe and North America has shown.
 Her earliest memories of her connection to nature led her also to create children’s books featuring Vera The Mouse, which she writes and illustrates.